swannodette/swannodette.github.com/_posts/2013-08-31-asynchronous-error-handling.md

 `try/catch` except uglier.

-However if you have a yield construct the code collapses into something far more readable - *in the fact precisely the code you would write if it was synchronous*.
+However if you have a yield construct the code collapses into something far more readable - *in fact precisely the code you would write if it was synchronous*.
 The equivalent code in core.async:

 ```